 This morning we have some time to explore the sights of Stone Town, the rich history and vibrant markets are some of the highlights of any visit to Zanzibar.
 We bid farewell to the island and board our return ferry, on arrival back at the Dar es Salaam port, we reunite with our truck and return to Bagamoyo where we spend the night.

 Heading north this morning we travel across the northern reaches of Tanzania, our destination tonight is the bustling town of Arusha.
 Northern Tanzania is home to the Serengeti, Ngorongoro and Kilimanjaro.
-Those who have purchased the optional Serengeti Excursion upgrade package.
+Those who have purchased the optional Serengeti Camping Excursion.
 You will be briefed this evening by our local guide on what to prepare for the coming days.

 Although it is short distance to Karatu, we will spend most of the day commuting closer to the Ngorongoro Crater.
 Upon arrival in Karatu, our guide will brief us on the full day excursion into the crater.
 Karatu is conveniently situated to allow you the opportunity to participate in various optional activities in the coming days.

 Ngorongoro Crater Excursion

 We rise early and will be collected from our camp and transferred to the Ngorongoro Crater.
 We will spend the bulk of our day exploring the Crater floor in search of the animals which roam the plains.
 We will arrive back in Karatu in the afternoon.

 Today is free for you to relax at camp or participate in a number of optional activities available from the accommodation establishment.
 Some of the optional activities include village walking visits or a visit to Lake Manyara National Park.
 These activities need to be booked directly with the accommodation provide upon arrival in Karatu.